 Explore small lagoon by paddle board

-The Small Lagoon is another of the most iconic places in El Nido.
-Look for a company along the beach in El Nido offering paddle boarding out on the lagoons and you won’t regret it.
+Small Lagoon is another of the most iconic places in El Nido.
+Look for one of the local companies along the beach in El Nido offering paddle boarding.
+You won’t regret it!

 Visit Seven Commandos Beach